Publications, talks, workshops

 On the shoulders of giants.
 Co authored work on development of field research techniques.
 Fram Forum 2022. https://framsenteret.no/fram-forum/, print: ISSN 1893-5532, online: ISSN 8193-5540

+Sea ice and snow field techniques.
+Workshop: in-field bespoke training on sea ice and snow research techniques.
+Delivered in February 2022 on landfast sea ice in Ramfjorden, near Tromso.
+My role in workshop preparation was curriculum codesign, safety and logistics management.
 I delivered safety briefings on site, then taught students on how to design walked survey transects for sea ice; use of electromagnetic induction instruments (geophex GEM-2); use of snow probes (SnowHydro Magnaprobe)

 Joint Cruise 2-2 2021: Cruise Report.
-Technical report from the September 2021 Nansen Legacy expedition into the Arctic Basin.
-I coordinated and co-authored the sea ice physical properties summary, pp. 28-32. https://doi.org/10.7557/nlrs.6413
+Technical report from the September 2021 Nansen Legacy research voyage into the Arctic Basin.
+See pages 28 – 32 for the physical science team component. https://doi.org/10.7557/nlrs.6413

 2021